gabrielecanepa/dotfiles/.github/README.md

     done
     ```

-    You can link single applications stored in the iCloud `Applications` folder with:
+    You can now link single applications stored in the cloud folder with:

     ```sh
+    # ~/Applications corresponds to ~/Library/Mobile Documents/com~apple~CloudDocs/Applications
     ln -sf ~/Applications/<APP_NAME>.app /Applications/<APP_NAME>.app
     ```

-    Or alternatevely create an alias manually and move it to `/Applications`.
+    Or create aliases manually and move them to `/Applications`.

     The applications stored in the cloud will maintain all system-wide functionalities and update automatically.